alkem-io/alkemio/README.md

 Want to contribute to CherryTwist?
 The best place to start is by looking at the Developer documentation in the [Developer Folder](./Developers/README.md) in this repo.

 ## Thank you to the following contributors
+- valentinyanakiev
+- atstoyanov
+- comoque1
-- wordsmyth73
+- ReneHonig
 - aaitor
-- eruizgar91
 - GhostOnTheFiber
-- ReneHonig
+- wordsmyth73